Check Engine Light: What to check first, repair options

 If the Check Engine light is blinking repeatedly, it means that the engine computer has detected that your engine is misfiring, which means that some of the engine cylinders are not working properly.
 Driving with a misfiring engine could damage your catalytic converter, which is a very expensive part.
 Check your owner's manual; it will probably suggest to reduce power and have your vehicle serviced immediately by your authorized dealer.
 Read more about the symptoms of a misfiring engine: Code P030X - cylinder misfire

 Q: Will disconnecting the battery reset the "Check Engine" light?

-A: If the problem that caused the check engine light to come on is fixed or no longer exists, the check engine light will turn off.
-For some faults, it may take just a few minutes of driving; for other problems, it may take a few trips.
-This is because it takes time for a car computer to re-test all the components.
-If the Check Engine light doesn't clear itself after a couple days of driving, the problem is most likely still there.
+A: If the problem that caused the Check Engine light is repaired, the warning light will turn off.
+For some faults, it may only require re-starting the engine.
+For other problems, it may take a few trips.
+It takes time for the car OBD-II system to re-test all the components.
+If the Check Engine light stays on after a couple of days of driving, the problem is still there.

 Q: Can overfilling the gas tank cause Check Engine light to come on?